T-10 tank: Demise of Soviet heavy tanks

 The mobile nature of armoured warfare in World War II had demonstrated the drawbacks of the slow heavy tanks.
 In the final push towards Berlin, mechanized divisions had become widely split up as heavy tanks lagged behind the more mobile T-34s.
-The Soviets continued to produce heavy tanks for a few years as part of the Cold War arms race (compare the heavier U.S. M103 and British Conqueror), but the more flexible T-62 and T-64 tanks already had armour and armament comparable to the T-10's.
+The Soviets continued to produce heavy tanks for a few years as part of the Cold War arms race (compare the heavier U.S. M103 and British Conqueror), but the more flexible T-62 and T-64 tanks already had armour and armament comparable to the T-10s.

 In the 1960s, the Soviets embraced the main battle tank (MBT) concept, by replacing heavy tanks with mobile medium tanks.
 In the late 1960s, the independent tank battalions with heavy tanks were re-equipped with the higher-technology T-64s, and later, the very fast T-80, while regular tank and mechanized units fielded the more basic T-55s and T-72s.
 T-10 production was stopped in 1966, and heavy tank projects were cancelled, such as the auto-loaded, 130 mm-armed Object 770.

 Antitank guided missiles (ATGMs) started to be deployed widely during this period, and would become an effective replacement for the heavy tanks' long-range firepower.
 The Soviets made use of them first on BMP-1 infantry fighting vehicles, and later on the T-64 and other MBTs.
-Eventually, lighter and more modern reactive or composite armor was used to give the MBTs a further edge in protection without slowing them down.
+Eventually, lighter and more modern reactive or composite armour was used to give the MBTs a further edge in protection without slowing them down.